 An offset account is a transaction account linked to your home loan.
-The more money in your offset account the less interest you’ll pay on your home loan.
-If you’re like most, your income is paid directly into your main transaction account and you use this account for your everyday spending.
-When this account operates in offset mode, every day the balance is working harder for you by automatically offsetting your home loan.
+Unlike a regular direct debit account, money in your mortgage offset account reduces the interest you pay on your home loan.
+If you’re like most, your income is paid directly into your main transaction account and you use this as a direct debit account for everyday spending.
+When this account operates in offset mode, the balance is working harder for you every day by automatically offsetting your home loan.

 Say you have a $500,000 home loan.

 You have $20,000 in your linked offset account.

 Your home loan interest will be calculated on $480,000, rather than $500,000, saving you interest.

 Try out our offset calculator to see what you could save.
 Under My loan details, select Home Package Plus - Standard Variable, or for first home buyers Home Package Plus - Standard Variable - First Home Buyer, in the Product dropdown box.
 Then toggle across to the Extra repayments tab and enter an offset amount to see the interest that could be saved for those types of loans

 If you have put away some savings, you may not want the temptation of leaving it in your everyday account.
 You could consider a home loan that allows multiple offset accounts (multi-offset).
 At Suncorp our Standard Variable Rate Home Loan and Everyday Options account supports 100% multi-offset with linked savings sub-accounts.
 The balances of all the funds in your main transaction account and the linked subs are combined to offset the amount owed under the loan thereby reducing the interest on your linked Standard Variable home loan.